rust-stuco/lectures/week6/slides.md

 ```

 <!--
+In terms of privacy, unit tests are treated just as any other function.

 Excerpt from the Rust Book:

 There's debate within the testing community about whether or not private functions should be tested directly, and other languages make it difficult or impossible to test private functions.